Grief Support Certification Course Benefits

 - Apply this certification for 40 Continuing Education Unit Hours (CEUs) toward certification and/or re-certification as an Addictions Counselor with the Canadian Addictions Certified Counselors' Federation (CACCF), and with the international certifying body, ICADC.

-- Apply for designation as a Certified Grief Support Counselor (CGSC) with the Canadian Council of Professional Certification (CCPC Global).
+- Apply to CCPC Global to be recognized globally as a Certified Grief Support Counselor and use the acronym (CGSC).
 Application to CCPC Global must be made within one year following completion of the training.
 Re-certification is required annually.